JMet18/JMet18/README.md

 # About Me:
 👋 Hi, I’m @jamiemetcalfe18 or Jamie!
-I am a web developer and IT enthusiast!
-I love making mobile responsive and user friendly sites that focus on responsive design.
+I am a wIT enthusiast!

 🌱 Currently I am working on learning React JS and studying for the CompTIA A+.